vikas-sumfactor/Netflix--2.0/README.md

 * done sign out functionality

-* done username with eamil using useeffect hook
+* done username with eamil using useEffect hook

-* done login and home page cobined if we click on home
+* done login and home page combined if we click on home